mtongnz/unraidWOLcmd/README.md

 To setup...
 1. copy vmControl.sh somewhere (I chose /scripts/ but read below about reboot persistance)
-2. run these commands to change the owner & make it executable
+2. run this command to change the owner & make it executable
-`chown nobody:users vmControl.sh
-chmod +x vmControl.sh`
+`chown nobody:users vmControl.sh && chmod +x vmControl.sh`

 vmControl is now installed.
 You can run it via the terminal:
 `/scripts/vmControl.sh 'vmName here' start|stop`